HenrikBengtsson/CostelloPSCNSeq/README.md

 ## Requirements

+### Required data

+This pipeline requires paired tumor-normal data.
+This is because the allele-specific copy numbers are inferred from the allelic imbalance in the tumor at heterozygous SNPs.
+The heterozygous SNPs are identified from the allelic signals in the matched normal.

 ### Required software

 This pipeline is implemented in [R] and requires R packages [aroma.seq], [sequenza] (Favero et al. 2015), and [PSCBS] (Bengtsson et al. 2010, Olshen et al. 2011).
 To install these packages and all of their dependencies, call the following from R: